Alexander Godunov: Early life and dance career

 Godunov was born in Yuzhno-Sakhalinsk (Sakhalin, Russian SFSR, USSR) in the Russian Far East.
 He began his ballet studies at the age of nine in Riga in 1958 in the same class as Mikhail Baryshnikov.
 He said his mother put him in ballet to prevent him from becoming "a hooligan".
 He and Baryshnikov became friends and helped each other throughout their years there.

 Godunov joined the Bolshoi Ballet in 1971 and rose to become Premier danseur.
 His teachers there included Aleksey Yermolayev.

 In 1973, Godunov won a gold medal at the Moscow International Ballet Competition.
-After playing Vronsky in 1976's Anna Karenina and Lemisson, the Royal minstrel, in the 1978 film version of J. B. Priestley's 31 June, he became well-known in the Soviet Union as a movie actor, receiving the title of Honored Artist of the RSFSR in 1976.
+He received the title of Honored Artist of the RSFSR in 1976.
+After playing Vronsky in 1975's Anna Karenina and Lemisson, the Royal minstrel, in the 1978 film version of J. B. Priestley's 31 June, he became well-known in the Soviet Union as a movie actor.

 Defection from the USSR

 On August 21, 1979, while on a tour with the Bolshoi Ballet in New York City, Godunov contacted authorities and asked for political asylum.
 After discovering his absence, the KGB responded by putting his wife, Lyudmila Vlasova, a soloist with the company, on a plane to Moscow, but the flight was stopped before takeoff.
 After three days, with involvement by President Jimmy Carter and Soviet leader Leonid Brezhnev, the U.S. State Department was satisfied that Vlasova had chosen to return to the Soviet Union of her own free will and allowed the plane to depart.
-The incident was dramatized in a 1986 movie, Flight 222.
+The incident was dramatized in the Soviet docudrama film, Flight 222 (1985).
 Vlasova later said that while Godunov loved American culture and had long desired to live in the United States, she felt she was "too Russian" to live in the United States.
 The couple divorced in 1982.